 - Dwelling types: The CVRD has a much lower-density housing composition than BC, with single-detached dwellings making up a larger share and apartments making up a smaller share.
-This holds true in electoral area D, with single-detached dwellings composing 80% of housing units.
-Movable dwellings tend to be more predominant in the electoral areas than in the municipalities, including and particularly in electoral area D (10% of housing units).
-Electoral area D has a higher proportion of apartment units (5% of housing units) than other electoral areas. - Dwelling age: Electoral area D has very few units in the oldest category (1961 or older) but a large share of units in the 1961-1980 category (39%) as well as the youngest category of 2011-2016 (10%) when compared to the CVRD and BC. - Bedroom number: Electoral area D has similar range of sizes as the CVRD, with a higher share of three-bedroom units than the CVRD. - Non-market housing: Electoral area D has no non-market units and 18 households receiving rent assistance in the private market from BC Housing. - Market rental housing: There is limited data on the supply of market rental housing, and most of the supply is likely provided through the secondary rental market. - Market ownership housing: Single-detached homes and townhomes have been the most desirable and expensive form of housing.
-Duplexes have been valued similarly to townhomes, followed by apartments and finally manufactured homes.
-This market saw price stability from 2007 to 2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
-From 2017 to 2019, prices increased considerably each year for single-detached homes, townhomes, and duplexes, although not for apartments and manufactured homes.
-This suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes, townhomes and duplexes.
+This holds true in electoral area A. Movable dwellings tend to be more predominant in the electoral areas than in the municipalities, including and particularly in electoral area A. - Dwelling age: Electoral area A has a greater percentage of housing units built after 2001 than either British Columbia or the CVRD, and a lower percentage of housing units built in 1960 or earlier. - Bedroom number: Electoral area A has a much higher share of three-bedroom units and a much lower share of one-bedroom units than BC and is similar in composition to the CVRD. - Non-market housing: Electoral area A has no non-market units and 13 households receiving rent assistance in the private market from BC Housing. - Market rental housing: There is limited data on the supply of market rental housing, and most of the supply is likely provided through the secondary rental market. - Market ownership housing: Single-detached homes have been the most desirable and expensive form of housing, followed by townhomes.
+This market saw price stability from 2007 to 2017 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
+From 2017 to 2019, prices increased considerably each year for single-detached and townhome products (although not for other unit types).
+This suggests that since 2016 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes and townhomes.